 Preferred Provider Organization (PPO): A health plan where you pay less if you use providers that belong to the plan’s network.
 PPO plans allow you to see doctors, hospitals, and other health care providers outside of the network without a referral for an additional cost.

 Premium: The amount you pay for a health insurance plan.
 A premium may be paid every month, every three months, or every year.
 Part or all of your premium may be paid by your employer, ADAP, or someone else.

 Presumptive Eligibility: Short-term health coverage that begins right away so that you can get medical care while your insurance application is being processed.

-Primary Care Doctor: Your main doctor.
-A general doctor who you go to for treatment of common illnesses and routine care like check-ups and shots.
-This doctor also helps you decide if you need to go to the hospital or get specialized treatment.
+Primary Care Doctor: Your main health care provider who you go to for treatment of common illnesses and routine care like check-ups and shots.
+Your primary care provider also helps you decide if you need to go to the hospital or seek specialized treatment.

 - Family medicine (a doctor who treats people of all ages)

 - In some states, nurse practitioners and physician assistants are also considered primary

 Prior Authorization: A process used by your health plan to determine whether it will cover a prescribed procedure, service, medication, or medical equipment.
 Prior authorization is also referred to as precertification, preauthorization, or prior approval.

 Private Health Insurance: Health coverage provided through a job, purchased through a state or federal Marketplace, or purchased directly from a private health insurance company.
 (See Employer-Sponsored Health Insurance, Off-Marketplace Plan, Qualified Health Plan)

 Public Coverage: Health coverage programs that are funded and administered by the state and/or federal government.
 Public coverage includes programs such as Medicaid, Medicare, TRICARE, and the Children’s Health Insurance Program (CHIP).
 (See Medicaid, Medicare, Children’s Health Insurance Program, TRICARE)